zenkavi/old_zenkavi.github.io/_pages/projects.md

 ### Trait measures of self-regulation measures

-Tasked with finding the best 'behavioral assays' of self-regulation we

-we followed up with 150 of our participants who completed our battery and asked them to

-In a more detailed analysis of this dataset we compared raw measures to model parameters as trait measures.
+Tasked with finding the best 'behavioral assays' of self-regulation we examined the stability of all the measures from our large battery of tasks and surveys.
+We followed up with 150 of our participants who completed our battery and asked them to complete it a second time 2-4 months after their initial completion.
+Additionally we completed a detailed analysis of the literature on the retest reliability of all our measures for comparability with our dataset.
+We found that the literature was noisy to begin with and that the survey measures were more reliable than task measures.
+We report our findings in our [preprint](https://psyarxiv.com/x5pm4).

 ### Reliability of neural correlates and behavioral measures of delay discounting